 Community development collaboration

-AI-Powered Leadership for Community Development
+AI-Powered Leadership for Housing and Community Development

-Get the Executive Director's Guide
+Get the Housing Leader's Guide to AI

 John Little presenting at community development conference